by Sarah Trimble

 Clinical trials using the probiotic strains Lactibacillus Rhamnosus BIFOLAC PB01 and Bifidobacterium Longum have shown the power of probiotics to improve sperm motility and DNA quality within the sperm.
 In fact one study found sperm motility to increase by 6 times following probiotic supplementation.

-So when using nutrition to optimise male fertility, a combined approach of choosing the right foods, whilst supplementating with a high quality nutrient and probiotic formula is a great place to start.
+So when using nutrition to optimise male fertility, a combined approach of choosing the right foods, whilst supplementing with a high-quality nutrient and probiotic formula such as NuaBiome Men is a great place to start.

 Fallah A, Mohammad-Hasani A, Colagar AH.
 Zinc is an Essential Element for Male Fertility: A Review of Zn Roles in Men’s Health, Germination, Sperm Quality, and Fertilization.
 J Reprod Infertil.
 2018 Apr-Jun;19(2):69-81.